Dr. Robert F. Panara: Deaf Literature Collection

 Brooks, Greg.
 1976.
 The Cracked Tune.
 Torrance, California: AFP Publications.

 Dinesen, Isak.
 1938.
 Out of Africa.
 New York, New York: Random House.
-Film adaptation available (not in our collection--may be in Newby Ely's collection).
+Autobiography.
+Film adaptation is available (not in our collection, but maybe in Newby Ely's collection).

 Gallaudet College.
 1957.
 Nineteenth Century Humanitarian.
 Kendall Green, Washington D.C.: Gallaudet Press.